-> In addition to these, there are also books considered pseudepigrapha, books of highly questionable origin whose supposed authors are not the actual authors or that assume the name of another work – books like Enoch, Jasher and Jubilees.
+In addition to these, there are also books considered pseudepigrapha, books of highly questionable origin whose supposed authors are not the actual authors or that assume the name of another work – books like Enoch, Jashar and Jubilees.
 Be very careful with these.
-Jasher is NOT the ancient book mentioned in Joshua 10:13 and 2 Samuel 1:18.
+Jashar is NOT the ancient book mentioned in Joshua 10:13 and 2 Samuel 1:18.
 Jubilees and Enoch present some variant calendar issues that do not square with the rest of Scripture.
 Whether or not Jude quotes Enoch in Jude 14-15 or what we now have called Enoch quotes Jude is debated.

-> Why are these not in the TANAKH?
+Why are these not in the TANAKH?

 Some historians say that the canon of the Hebrew Bible formally came to be after the preliminary establishment of the Christian New Testament canon in the fourth century CE.
 Others date it back to 90CE, shortly after the fall of Jerusalem.
 The final canon of books considered to be divinely inspired consisted of the Torah, Prophets and Writings – or in Hebrew, the Torah, Nevi’im and Ketuvim, abbreviated with the acronym TNK (in Hebrew of course) and pronounced TaNaK.
 Yeshua made reference to these Scriptures when he said, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled” (Luke 24: 44).